GrahamDumpleton-abandoned/mod_wsgi-docs/frequently-asked-questions/index.rst

 implement a full handler like in mod_python as Apache and mod_wsgi do all the hard work.

-For further information see :doc:`AccessControlMechanisms`.
+For further information see:

+* :doc:`../configuration-guides/access-control-mechanisms`